Daylight saving time by country: United States

 Since 2018, several U.S. states have passed laws to abolish seasonal changes and adopt permanent DST, but these laws cannot take effect without approval from the federal government.
 States may freely choose whether to observe DST or not, but if they observe it they must follow the national schedule, and changing their standard time also requires approval from the federal government.

-The Sunshine Protection Act would change federal law to abolish annual time changes and permanently advance by one hour the standard time in all areas of the United States that previously observed DST, effectively adopting permanent DST, from 2023.
-The proposal passed the Senate with unanimous consent on March 15, 2022, but still needed approval from the House of Representatives and the president.
+The proposed Sunshine Protection Act would change federal law to abolish annual time changes and permanently advance by one hour the standard time in all areas of the United States that previously observed DST, effectively adopting permanent DST.
+The proposal has been introduced in every term of the United States Congress since 2018.
+In 2022, it passed the Senate with unanimous consent but expired without consideration by the House of Representatives.